Enough about all of the books, blogs and articles that espouse how to make great pie. It’s time to put my hands in the bowl and get dirty.

 1 recipe pie crust of choice

-7 cups peeled and thinly sliced and cubed Golden Delicious apples (turned out that one apple was pretty much a cup).
+7 cups peeled and thinly sliced and cubed Granny Smith apples or mix of your favorite tart and sweet apples (turned out that one apple was pretty much a cup).

 1/3 cup plus 1 Tablespoon granulated sugar